napulen/AugmentedNet/README.md

 ![AugmentedNet](img/AugmentedNetCode.png)

-Each of the blue rectangles roughly corresponds to a module.
+Each of the blue rectangles roughly corresponds to a Python module.

 The inputs of the network are pairs of (score, annotation) files.